joinpursuit/Pursuit-Core-Web-DSA-Assessment/README.md

 This assessment is closed book.
 However you can use your text editor and `node` to run your code.

 For each of the coding questions, there is a `.js` file in this repo.
-Carefully read the question and understand the code provided.
+Carefully read the question and example code.
 Code your solution in the function provided.
 For the non-coding questions answer them on canvas.

 ## About Testing